Sheremetova/SampleProject-Test-Kaspresso/README.md

 ### 1. Check Users List

 This test verifies the correct display of users on the list screen.
+It checks that:

+- The total number of users is fixed at 20.
+- Each user has a name and an image (verified for one element as an example).
-It checks the total number of users and ensures that the last user's name and image are visible after scrolling.
+- The last user's name and image are visible after scrolling.

+Please note that the choice of these particular checks is based on the belief that:
+- The number of users in the list is fixed.
+- User names and images are not fixed.

+In real-life scenarios, these circumstances may depend on the specific functionality type, and in case of any disputes, they should be discussed with the project manager.

 ## Running the Tests